alexcepoi/pyscale/README.rst

 ---------------------------------------------------
 You can manage and debug your modules using built-in tasks.
 Type 'cake' at a bash prompt when inside your project to see available tasks and what they do.
-You can also define your own taks.
+You can also define your own task.

 Commands
 ---------------------------------------------------